AdaCore/training_material/style_guide.rst

-If there is need for multiple versions of the module (introduction, in-depth), the chapters will be stored in the module folder, but there will be an additional module file using the prefix and module name, and then a hypen to describe the change from the base module.
+If there is need for multiple versions of the module (introduction, in-depth), the chapters will be stored in the module folder, but there will be an additional module file using the prefix and module name, and then a hyphen to describe the change from the base module.

    ``170_tagged_derivation-intro.rst``